enguehard/enguehard.tf/content/_index.md

         [.tf](https://en.wikipedia.org/wiki/.tf) is the Internet domain for the French Southern and Antarctic Lands, which happened to be available.

         A native French speaker, the languages I practice apart from English are German and Italian.
-I have also tried to learn Farsi, Arabic and Latin, with varying degrees of success.
+With varying degrees of success, I have also tried to learn Farsi, Arabic and Latin.
     design:
       columns: '1'
   - block: experience